 But reinventing these systems every time you had a new website to make started to look like one of those rote tasks first discovered in paragraph two above.
 So they turned into re-usable applications that just had to be tweaked to meet the needs of a particular site.

-So that’s what site building is.
+That’s what site building is.
 You take an existing application and make it do what you need done for the site you’re working on.
 Only because people’s goals for their sites have gotten so complex and varied over the years, these tools have also grown in their complexity.

-So it takes quite a bit of skill and technical knowledge to do this right.
+It takes quite a bit of skill and technical knowledge to do this right.
 And it helps if you have a solid understanding of what a useable, findable website looks like.

 I have all that.